jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 To run the optimisation, you should follow the steps described in *using_soft_snobfit.mlx*.

 ## Defining a Chemical (or Blackbox) Optimisation
 The instructions provided above include all of the information needed to define a mathematical optimisation problem, in which the objective function and constraint functions are known algebraic functions of the input parameters.
-Chemical optimisation is an example of blackbox optimisation, in which we do not know the functional dependence of the output properties on the input paramaters, and we must therefore carry out an experiment to determine the output properties for a given set of input parameters.
+Chemical optimisation is an example of blackbox optimisation, in which we do not know the functional dependence of the output properties on the input parameters, and we must therefore carry out an experiment to determine the output properties for a given set of input parameters.
 Blackbox optimisation is handled in a slightly different manner to mathematical optimisation as described below.

 ### Formulating the Chemical Optimisation
 Most chemical optimisations are examples of multiobjective optimisation problems, in which we wish to find an acceptable compromise between  several criteria, e.g. maximising the yield of a target molecule while minimising the formation of certain unwanted side products.
 As described in our article '*Tuning Reaction Products by Constrained Optimisation*', this may be conveniently achieved by framing the problem as a constrained optimisation, in which we optimise a lead property subject to constraints being placed on the values that the other properties may attain.
 For instance, we might set the yield of our target molecule as our lead property (that we wish to maximise) while asserting that the concentration of certain unwanted side products should not exceed specified values.
 The lead property is handled by the objective function, while the other properties are handled by the constraint function.